unikraft/ide-vscode/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://get.kraftkit.sh | sh
 ```

-These are automatically installed if the `Kraftkit` is not installed on this system.
+These are automatically installed if `Kraftkit` is not installed on this system.

 ## Extension Settings